Materia-Journal/Materia_issue4/content/essay_johnson-et-al.md

  Analysis of orotones using pyrolysis/gas chromatography/mass spectrometry (Py/GC/MS) and µFTIR spectroscopy identified cellulose nitrate varnish layers.
 One orotone from the W Libraries had been treated with an ethyl methacrylate / methyl methacrylate copolymer, possibly Paraloid B72.
 Determining the degree of substitution of the nitrate groups suggested that this additional varnish layer accelerated the degradation of the original cellulose nitrate varnish by trapping acids and preventing migration of degradation products.
 One orotone from the PAM contained only a poly-butyl-methacrylate varnish and was found to be an enlargement of another photograph.
 That finding indicates it was likely produced after 1940, rather than on the assigned date of 1903.
 The differences in swelling due to fluctuating relative humidity likely accounts for the observed delamination of the backing from the glass around the edges of this orotone.

- *This article has been approved for publication by peer review.
 ---